Uncover The Extraordinary Secrets Of The Silk Road

 Read about the exhibition in USA Today, the Los Angeles Times, and Archaeology Magazine.

-Exhibition organized by the Bowers Museum, Santa Ana, California in association with the Archaeological Institute of Xinjiang and the Urumqi Museum.
+This exhibition organized by the Bowers Museum, Santa Ana, California in association with the Archaeological Institute of Xinjiang and the Urumqi Museum.